ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 let () = Amodule.hello ()
 ```

-### Automatized compilation
+### Automatized Compilation

 In order to compile them using the [Dune](https://dune.build/) build system,
 which is now the standard on OCaml, at least two configuration files are
 required:

-* File `dune-project` which contains project-wide configuration data.
-Here very
+* The `dune-project` file, which contains project-wide configuration data.
+Here's very
   minimal one:
   ```
    (lang dune 3.4)
   ```
-* File `dune` which contains actual build directives, a project may have several
+* The `dune` file, which contains actual build directives.
+A project may have several
   of them, depending on the organization of the source.
 This is sufficient for
   this example:
   ```
   (executable (name bmodule))
   ```

-Here is how to create the configuration files, build the source and run the
+Here is how to create the configuration files, build the source, and run the
 executable.
 <!-- $MDX dir=examples -->
 ```bash